 For account of: Community Foundation of Tompkins County

 Gifts of stock are welcomed and immediately sold.
 If not marketable, the Foundation will take steps to find a buyer as soon as possible, as retention of such stocks requires explicit authorization by the Board of the Foundation.
 Gifts of stock in privately held companies may be conditionally accepted by our CEO, but this acceptance remains subject to approval by the Board of Directors.
 When appropriate, the Foundation may request a valuation statement from the donor.

 We ask that donors inform us before making a stock gift.
 The Community Foundation of Tompkins County needs the following information: name of the stock, number of shares and designation of the gift.
 Please complete the Stock or Mutual Fund Gift Form (below) return it to us at 200 E. Buffalo Street, Suite 202, Ithaca, NY 14850.
-After we receive the completed form we will send you our brokerage information to receive the stock or mutual fund gift.
 Thank you!

 Tangible Personal Property